MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/extensible-authentication-protocol/network-access.md

 ### All Purpose

 When selected, this item specifies that certificates having the **All Purpose** EKU are considered valid certificates for the purpose of authenticating the client to the server.
+The Object Identifier (OID) for **All Purpose** is `0` or empty.

 Default = selected when **Extended Key Usage (EKU)** is selected

 ### Client Authentication

 When selected, this item specifies that certificates having the **Client Authentication** EKU, and the specified list of EKUs are considered valid certificates for the purpose of authenticating the client to the server.
+The Object Identifier (OID) for **Client Authentication** is `1.3.6.1.5.5.7.3.2`.

 Default = selected when **Extended Key Usage (EKU)** is selected

 ### Any Purpose

 When selected, this item specifies that all certificates having **Any Purpose** EKU and the specified list of EKUs are considered valid certificates for the purpose of authenticating the client to the server.
+The Object Identifier (OID) for **All Purpose** is `1.3.6.1.4.1.311.10.12.1`.

 Default = selected when **Extended Key Usage (EKU)** is selected